 Because of the infinite nature of our inner being, it's said that each chakra contains lokas, or worlds, and are inhabited by devatas, or deities.

 Blockages can occur in each of the chakras which can be based on past experiences and traumas.
 Each of the chakras is said to be easily blocked by certain behavioural characteristics.

 Here is a diagram showing some of the causes of energy blockage in the body:

 The endocrine system produces the hormones that stimulate or inhibit physiological processes.
 In this way a change in our consciousness affects our physical body and that is why healing massage s such an effecctive method of balancing the body.

-The 7 major chakras also interact with our body through the endocrine system (a seven gland system) which is one of the body’s main control mechanisms and healing touch can help the body to naturally produce what it needs to feel better and heal itself.
+These interact with our body through the endocrine system (a seven gland system) which is one of the body’s main control mechanisms and healing touch can help the body to naturally produce what it needs to feel better and heal itself.